paulsump/futurama_quiz/README.md

 - Fill up bottom of screen in Biography and Quiz (maybe use a Column)
 - Handle exceptions (at least with http) e.g. Display proper error, not just "Please connect to the internet" on screen if request failed.
 Modify the test if appropriate.
-- Don't add any info, characters or questions that have bad data (try/catch them).
+- Don't add any info, characters or questions that have bad data (try/catch each one).
-- //Adjust Font size for different screens. e.g. answers.

 ## To do